Travelling during a pandemic isn't simple

-Yes, I’m talking about the government’s Foreign & Commonwealth Office (FCO) website and in this article I’m going to show you where to find the info for the country you want and how to pinpoint the information that’s relevant to your trip.
+Yes, I’m talking about the government’s Foreign, Commonwealth & Development Office (FCDO) website and in this article I’m going to show you where to find the info for the country you want and how to pinpoint the information that’s relevant to your trip.

 First things first, where do you want to go?

 Click on a country to launch the most up to date advice page: